JudePilt2/myrepo/README.md

 >SSR123456<br />
 >SSR654321

-To call retrieve.py, the format is: python retrieve.py --input (your input file here) Remember not to include ( or ) in the command line
+To call retrieve.py, the format is: python retrieve.py --input (your input file here)<br />
+Remember not to include ( or ) in the command line<br />
 An example using SSREX.txt: python retrieve.py --input SSREX.txt